twentyhub/energyonline/residential/southern-hawkes-bay-gas.md

 You can join Energy Online by clicking [here](http://www.energyonline.co.nz/Default.aspx?tabid=98).

-<p class="intro">If you pay on time, you'll receive our Prompt Payment Discount of 20%</p>
+**If you pay on time, you'll receive our Prompt Payment Discount of 20%**

 ### Electricity